thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 ## 4.4 Joining with Regular Expressions

 Left-joining to the temporary table and qualifying on the regular expressions for each respective field allows us to apply the discounts to each `CUSTOMER_ORDER` as specified.
-We have to `SUM()` the `DISCOUNT_RATE` and `GROUP BY` just in case multiple discounts apply to a given order.

 ```sql
 SELECT CUSTOMER_ORDER.*,